gelles-brandeis/tapqir/docs/source/install/windows.rst

 8. Install ``tapqir``::

     $ pip install tapqir

+   After installation is done close the terminal window and open it again for an installation to take an effect.

 Now you can run Tapqir in the WSL window in the same way you would on a linux computer.